ralucsandu/LineFollowerRobot/README.md

 ## Task

-Implement a line follower robot that is able to follow a route which contains both straight lines and curves.
-The calibration should be done with automatic motor movenment.
+Implement a line follower robot able to follow a route which contains both straight lines and curves.
+The calibration should be done with automatic motor movement.

 ## Setup Pictures
 TODO